EMPRESS. III. Morphology, Stellar Population, and Dynamics of Extremely Metal Poor Galaxies (EMPGs): Are EMPGs Local Analogs of High-$z$ Young Galaxies?: Discussions

-In Sections \ref{subsec:remstar}, we find that many of the PAGs \tcr{fall around the $r_{\rm e}$--$M_{*}$ relation of} \tcr{dSphs, dIrrs, and} UDGs. \tcr{We can exclude dSphs from a counterpart candidate of the PAGs because most of dSphs are located near the host galaxies (within a virial radius; \citealt{McConnachie2012}), while \tcr{the PAGs are located in an isolated environment (more isolated than typical local galaxies; Paper I).} In contrast, dIrrs are relatively apart from the host galaxies \citep{McConnachie2012}.} UDGs are classified into two groups: those in galaxy clusters \citep{VanDokkum2015} and those in blank fields (field UDGs; \citealt{Prole2019}).
-Thus, the PAGs may be in \tcg{environments similar to those of} field UDGs.
-A number of field UDGs reported by \citet{Prole2019} (especially the UDG in the middle left panel of Figure \ref{fig:ag_udg}) have blue star-forming clumps or galaxies, which are also similar to the PAGs.
+In Sections \ref{subsec:remstar}, we find that many of the EMPG-tails \tcg{fall around the $r_{\rm e}$--$M_{*}$ relation of} \tcg{dSphs, dIrrs, and} UDGs. \tcg{We can exclude dSphs from a counterpart candidate of the EMPG-tails because most of dSphs are located near the host galaxies (within a virial radius; \citealt{McConnachie2012}), while \tcg{the EMPG-tails are located in an isolated environment (more isolated than typical local galaxies; \tcr{e.g., \citealt{Filho2015};} Paper I).} In contrast, dIrrs are relatively apart from the host galaxies \citep{McConnachie2012}.} UDGs are classified into two groups: those in galaxy clusters \citep{VanDokkum2015} and those in blank fields (field UDGs; \citealt{Prole2019}).
+Thus, the EMPG-tails may be in \tcg{environments similar to those of} field UDGs.
+A number of field UDGs reported by \citet{Prole2019} (especially the UDG in the middle left panel of Figure \ref{fig:ag_udg}) have blue star-forming clumps or galaxies, which are also similar to the EMPG-tails.
 Additionally, typical UDGs have $n<1.5$ \citep{Prole2019}, which are also supported by the result of zoom-in cosmological simulations \citep{DiCintio2017}.